 Rv camping… check.
 Tent camping…check.
 Backpacking…check.
 Kayak camping… hmmmm, not yet.
-If you’ve never done kayak camping, it’s time for a new adventure.
+If you’ve never gone kayak camping, it’s time for a new adventure.
 The cool waters and remote river islands are beckoning, so grab your paddles and let’s go!

-- Kayak camping gear
+- Essential kayak camping gear

-- Tips for planning your kayak camping trip
+- Pro tips for planning your trip

 - How and what to pack on your kayak